user18130814200115-2/gopher2rss/README.md

 `os`, `sys` and `html`.

 ## Copyright
 I am not liable if anyone uses this script to scrape and host copyrighted content.
-Host generated feeds publicly only with permission from the author.
+If this repository contains your content and you wish for it to be removed, please send me a message, issue, pull request, email, or courier pigeon.

+Credit to the phlogs aggregated in this repo are goes to:

+Luxferre at hoi.st/1/posts
+Alex Karle at alexkarle.com/1/phlog
+Xiu at rawtext.club:70/1/~xiu/phlog